-Before applying for expungement, you must wait 60 days from the date of the order of acquittal or dismissal.
-(W. Va.
-Code § 61-11-25 (2020).)
+Before applying for expungement, you must wait 60 days from the date you were acquitted or the case was dismissed.

 In general, your criminal record may qualify for expungement after the following waiting periods: